Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 ## Render Related Event

-`Window` also provides the render ralated events:
+`Window` also provides the render related events:

 - `RenderFrame`: This event occurs when a frame is rendered.
 - `UpdateFrame`: This event occurs when a frame is updated before `RenderFrame` event occurs.